 Day 5 -

-This morning, we take the ferry across the Aegean, for a beautiful view of the Greek islands.
+On our third island day, a short boat ride takes us to Mykonos, a beacon of gay freedom for the last 40 years.
 At lunchtime, we land in Mykonos, with its whitewashed village, turquoise sea, and famous gay beach-and-nightlife-where we will spend the next three days enjoying everything the island has to offer.

 We have lunch close to the harbor and visit the village this afternoon, with the folklore museum and the windmills that are the town's most famous landmarks.